Skip to main content

 The interaction between these two laws creates a dual-layered shield.
 HIPAA focuses on the data itself ∞ who can see it, who can share it, and how it must be secured.
 The ADA focuses on the person ∞ ensuring that your health journey, with all its complexities and potential diagnoses, does not lead to unfair treatment in the workplace.

-For instance, if a wellness program’s reveals a thyroid condition that could be considered a disability, the ADA’s confidentiality requirements prevent your direct manager from ever knowing the specifics.
-HIPAA, in parallel, ensures the lab and the administering the program protect that data with stringent security measures.
+For instance, if a wellness program’s blood test reveals a thyroid condition that could be considered a disability, the ADA’s confidentiality requirements prevent your direct manager from ever knowing the specifics.
+HIPAA, in parallel, ensures the lab and the health plan administering the program protect that data with stringent security measures.
 Together, they create an environment where you can pursue enhanced vitality through data-driven wellness, with the confidence that your personal biological information is rigorously protected.

 What Defines a Voluntary Program?